PeepaPeepo/Obsidian/Dental Admission Test/DATBooster. (2025). Biology Study Notes.md

 [[Endocytosis]] has three different formats: [[Phagocytosis]] which is like eating substances, [[Pinocytosis]] is like drinking and is indiscriminate. [[Receptor-Mediated Endocytosis]] which [[Clathrin Coated Pits]].
 [[Diffusion]] and [[Osmosis]] refers to solutes or solvents travelling through semi permeable membranes.

+Osmosis in animal cells.
+Hypo, Hyper, and iso refer to surrounding solution concentration.
+Hypotonic solutions bursts cells.
+Solution types always refer to osmosis.

+Plant cells is differenet beacuse of their cell walls Hypotonic solutions leads to turgidity
+Isotonic Soluions lead to flaccidness
+Hypertonic leads to
 # 11 Diversity of Life

 ## 11.1 Taxonomy Intro & Cell Types